Our Meetings tool helps your team run better meetings by:

 The agenda for the meeting appears on the right and details about the current agenda topic appear on the left.
 Click on agenda topics or use the Next topic button on the right to advance to the next topic on the agenda.

-As you move through the agenda, you can record action items and notes for each topic using the buttons at the bottom left.
-Action items have a name and an attendee assigned as the owner so it's clear who should follow up on the task.
+As you move through the agenda, you can record action items and notes for each topic.
+Action items have a description and an attendee assigned as the owner so it's clear who should follow up on the task.

 Tip: Don't feel that you have to record everything that was said!
 It's OK to record only key points that will be relevant to review or share later on.